Chaff (countermeasure)

-Modern armed forces use chaff (in naval applications, for instance, using short-range SRBOC rockets) to distract radar-guided missiles from their targets.
-Most military aircraft and warships have chaff dispensing systems for self-defense.
-An intercontinental ballistic missile may release in its midcourse phase several independent warheads as well as penetration aids such as decoy balloons and chaff.
+Modern military forces use chaff to distract active radar homing missiles from their targets.
+Military aircraft and warships can be equipped with chaff dispensing systems for self-defense.
+During its midcourse phase, an intercontinental ballistic missile may release chaff along with its other penetration aids.

-Modern radar systems can distinguish chaff from target objects by measuring the Doppler shift; chaff quickly loses speed compared to an aircraft and thus shows a characteristic change in frequency that allows it to be filtered out.
-This has led to new techniques where the chaff is further illuminated by an additional signal from the target vehicle with the proper Doppler frequency.
+Contemporary radar systems can distinguish chaff from legitimate targets by measuring the Doppler effect; chaff quickly loses speed after leaving an aircraft, and the resulting shift in wavelength of the radar return can be measured.
+To counter this, a chaff cloud can be illuminated by the defending vehicle with a doppler-corrected frequency.
 This is known as JAFF (jammer plus chaff) or CHILL (chaff-illuminated).